cambardell/cambardell/README.md

 - Tech for good
 - Mental health advocacy

-You can find me on Twitter, my DMs are always open: [@cameronbardell](https://twitter.com/cameronbardell), and I have a portfolio and resume with more contact info [here.](https://cambardell.github.io)
+Find me on Twitter, my DMs are always open: [@cameronbardell](https://twitter.com/cameronbardell).
+I have a portfolio and resume with more contact info [here.](https://cambardell.github.io)